chiefGui/SMTPClient/README.md

 SMTP Client [![Build Status](https://travis-ci.org/andreyknupp/SMTPClient.png?branch=master)](https://travis-ci.org/andreyknupp/SMTPClient)
 ===========
-Just a powerful *Service Mail Transfer Protocol* (SMTP) client to send mail messages. <br />
+Just a powerful *Service Mail Transfer Protocol* (SMTP) client to send mail messages.
-*"This is a specific guy for send mail messages over SMTP, isn't a universal mailer that covers all methods for sending a mail*"
+*"This is a specific mate to send mail messages over SMTP.
+It isn't a universal mailer that cover all methods for sending an email*"

-How it works.
+How it works
 ---------------------------
-In a simple and robustly way, you could send mail messages using SMTP servers, firstly you need to create an connection, and perform authentication for the user, after that, send the message, and done.
+In a simple and robustly way, you could send mail messages using SMTP servers.

+The first thing you need to do is to create a connection, and then perform authentication for the user.
+After that, send the message and you are done.

-Firstly we need a SMTP server, we'll use the gmail server.
+Firstly, we need a SMTP server.
+In this case, we'll use the Gmail server.

-Using the settings from "Outgoing Mail (SMTP) Server" from [Google](https://support.google.com/mail/answer/13287), we'll perform the connection and authentication for the user.
+Using the settings from "Outgoing Mail (SMTP) Server" from [Google](https://support.google.com/mail/answer/13287), we'll perform the connection and authentication for the user:

 ```PHP
 <?php